Windows is (slow, power hog, rebooting, ) except gaming. Now let's fix it.

 Why

 The last time I used Windows as my main laptop, I was left with the strong impression that it was mainly for games.
 Windows lacks a robust development environment, such as a shell, user administration, etc..
-I switched to Linux but struggled for years to find a suitable Linux laptop because of poor Linux hardware driver.
+I switched to Linux but struggled for years to find a suitable Linux laptop because of poor Linux hardware driver (therefore low quality trackpad, fan, battery, sleep mode; they seems to only care about desktop).
 Eventually, I discovered that Macbook was a better alternative if I want to *nix flavor, albeit not the most optimal solution.
-However, with the introduction of WSL on Windows and reduced fan noise on ARM, I now feel that Windows is becoming my best Linux machine.
+However, with the introduction of WSL(2) on Windows and reduced fan noise on ARM, I now feel that Windows is becoming my best Linux machine.

 So, this post discusses how to make Windows great again, specifically by transforming it into a capable Linux laptop.